QED1224/Toontown-Resources/Guide.md

 ### Which toon(s) will be attacked?

-If the selected cog attack is a group attack, all active toons will be attacked.
-For single-toon attacks, 75% percent of the time the following algorithm is used to select a toon:
+If the selected cog attack is a group attack, all active toons would be attacked.
+For single-toon attacks, 75% percent of the time the following algorithm was used to select a toon:

 1. Store the total amount of damage done by the active toons in a variable `totalDamage`.
 2. In a list, `dmgs`, store the relative contributions by each toon (contributed / `totalDamage` * 100).